DMacMakes/dmdocs/content/en/torrens/acr101/week7/index.md

 See Teams/MyLearn announcements.

 ## Drawing Tips and Warmup Exercise
 We'll be creating environments/buildings for assessment 2, so let's practise drawing shapes and lines with confidence.
+Everything is built of basic shapes, so warm up to get these fundamentals right every time you draw.

+These are just as valid on paper as they are on a tablet/cintiq.

+* Dot to dot lines
+  * For straighter lines and to hit your target, look ahead of the pen, not at the pen.
+  * Turn the page, the ipad, or on a pc, the canvas itself (usually *r* in photoshop)
+* squares and rectangles with dots first
+* circles in squares via mid point lines
+* curves with dots
+* 3D objects: cubes and perhaps cylinders with dots

 ## Light and Shadow